bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 JupyterLab
 ++++++++++

-To embed Bokeh plots inside of JupyterLab, you'll need the following two JupyterLab extensions:
+To embed Bokeh plots in JupyterLab, you'll need the following two JupyterLab extensions:

 1. First install *jupyterlab-manager* with this command: